 Next, I want to stop coloring my hair and I really like the book on tea rinsing and coloring my hair with tea.
 Could you recommend a natural way to cover my grays and I usually dye it light brown but I really think the color has damaged my hair since I’ve been coloring for about 20 years!
 Any help for me?
 Thanks.”

 High porosity hair has highly raised and/or chipped cuticles usually caused by overuse of heat treatments, chemical hair coloring and over manipulation of hair strands.
 So yes, this is damaged hair.

 Focus on repairing the damage first before trying to grow out your hair.
 You need to strengthen your hair with protein treatments.

 In addition to coloring your hair with the recipes recommended in Tea Rinsing Secrets for Healthy Hair Care and Growth, you can also color your hair with henna and indigo.

 Henna and indigo strengthens hair as well.
 Read A Comprehensive Guide to Coloring Natural Hair with Henna and Indigo.

 You can dye your hair deep blue-black, light brown or deep auburn with henna and indigo.

 Henna and indigo is a safe and chemical free way to dye your hair, and it lasts for up to 4 months.

 Tips for High Porosity Hair

-50 Best Hair Care Products for High Porosity Hair features dos and donts of high porosity hair, best shampoos, daily conditioners and deep conditioners, leave-in conditioners, natural oils, and butter as well as best styling products for high porosity hair.
+50 Best Hair Care Products for High Porosity Hair features dos and donts of high porosity hair, best shampoos, daily conditioners and deep conditioners, leave-in conditioners, and best styling products for high porosity hair.